Aleteia logoAleteia logoAleteia

 The author, teacher, and father to seven living children, and three who died before their birth, embraced social media in his retirement, and used it as a tool to share his inspiring faith-based thoughts.

-I spoke with Cordonnier recently to discuss a post he’d shared on Facebook, and how a perspective he embraced thanks to the Lord has helped him cope with being a widower.
-His outlook was so refreshing that it garnered a number of likes that shocked the 69-year-old.
+I spoke with Cordonnier to discuss a post he’d shared on Facebook, and how a perspective he embraced thanks to the Lord has helped him cope with being a widower.
+His outlook was so refreshing that it garnered a number of likes that shocked the 71-year-old.
 He kindly agreed to having us share it with you here:

 The words “I’m happy to take care of it for us, dear!” seem to echo after you read the passage.
 Love demands constant sacrifice, as Cordonnier points out in his post.
 It’s how we use our overriding love to cope with the pain of this sacrifice that will help us in the toughest of times.